colemanjp/ansible_playbooks/README.md

 ## group_vars

-all.yml and kali.yml each contain one variable: `myuser`
+all.yml and kali.yml are encrypted and contain the important `myuser` variable and some mail aliases

 ## OS

-- servers and laptops are Fedora
+- vps and laptops are Fedora
 - axiom and proxmox are Debian
 - kali is Kali
 - wsl is Kali running on wsl